Baldwin III of Jerusalem: Death and aftermath

 Baldwin died childless leaving a young widow and his brother as king.

 Baldwin was staying in Antioch in late 1162 when, on the approach of winter, he requested a herbal tonic from Beric, the Syrian physician of the count of Tripoli.
 Beric gave him pills, which the king took.
 Baldwin subsequently contracted dysentery.
 Realizing that his condition was worsening, he left Antioch and set out for his kingdom.
 Baldwin was carried to Beirut, where he summoned his barons and clergy; he died there on 10 February 1163.
 Because Baldwin had been only 33, strong, and in good health, William reports that Beric's pills were widely suspected of having been poisoned.
 William lamented that the Frankish rulers in the East were eager to accept treatment from native physicians.
 He relates that a dog died within days of being fed Baldwin's pills; Edbury and Rowe describe this narrative as "ridiculous" and displaying "a total lack of discretion and judgement".

 As Baldwin's body was carried in a procession to Jerusalem, both Christians and Muslims came to pay respect.
 He was buried alongside the other kings in the Church of the Holy Sepulchre on 18 February.
 William reports that Nur ad-Din was advised to attack while Baldwin's people mourned, but refused out of respect for the late king.
 Baldwin's marriage with Theodora had produced no children, and his heir was consequently his brother, Amalric.
-However, Amalric was only recognized as king after agreeing to separate from his wife, Agnes.

 The conquest of Ascalon, depicted here by Sébastien-Melchior Cornu, is commonly seen as Baldwin III's greatest achievement.

 William of Tyre, the chief chronicler of the 12th-century Kingdom of Jerusalem, was born in 1130, the same year as Baldwin, making him the king's exact contemporary and likely someone who knew him well.
 Although he took the queen's side in the conflict between Baldwin and Melisende, William saw an ideal king in Baldwin and presented him as exceptionally gifted.
 Baldwin III was slow to establish his authority, and when he eventually did, his time on the throne was shorter than expected.
 Yet, he reigned longer than any other king of Jerusalem in the 12th century, and in the last ten years of his rule, he left a clear mark on the crusader states.
 His main focus was on southern affairs, initially confronting Ascalon and later beginning to turn attention towards Egypt.
 These actions influenced the strategies of his successor, Amalric, and impacted the political landscape in Tripoli and Antioch, where rulers were constrained by both Byzantine territorial ambitions and the growing military threat posed by Nur ad-Din.